Have You Ever Wondered Which is Worse?

 Myth # 4: It is necessary to own the home for having it insured

-It is often that people are under the impression that in order to insure their place of residence, they need to own it.
+Often people are under the impression that in order to insure their place of residence, they need to own it.
 This is not true.

 The house owner can insure the basic structure of the house that he is renting out.